*The name and the idea of this site is borrowed from “astronomy picture of the day”, by nasa: https://apod.nasa.gov/apod/astropix.html

 Sept 1, 2024

-March, 14 of 2016, at around 4h27 pm.
-My mother takes this picture where I pose holding a banana and showing the pine tree I just planted in El Monte del Pardo, Madrid.
+March, 14th, 2016, 4h27 pm.
+My mother takes this picture where I pose holding a banana next to the pine tree I just planted in El Monte del Pardo, Madrid.

 Aug 27, 2024